What is Query Logging with Teradata DBQL Tables?

 BEGIN QUERY LOGGING / END QUERY LOGGING

-The precisely defined logging rules are stored in table DBC.DBQLRulesV.
+Teradata stores the precise logging rules in table DBC.DBQLRulesV.

 How can I determine which rules are activated?